Tedbot2000/todo-genie-01/README.md

 # Credits and Thanks

-Some of the basic coding principles came from the Code Institute's module "I Think Therefore I blog" and some of the views.py code came from watching Dennis Ivy's YouTube "To Do App" video: https://www.youtube.com/watch?v=4RWFvXDUmjo
+Some of the basic coding principles came from the Codie Institute's module "I Think Therefore I blog" and some of the views.py code came from watching Dennis Ivy's YouTube "To Do App" video: https://www.youtube.com/watch?v=4RWFvXDUmjo

 Other resources used during troubleshooting were Stack Overflow, and W3CSchools.